Horseshoe Casino Baltimore & Caesars Sports Overview

 Nestled in the heart of Downtown Baltimore, Horseshoe Baltimore has long been a destination for Baltimore sports fans.
 The casino is within walking distance of both Camden Yard, where the Orioles play, and M&T Bank Stadium, home of the Ravens.

 What has been the unofficial sports bar of the two teams will soon be the unofficial sportsbook as well.
-Now that Maryland has legal sports betting, Horsehoe Baltimore will be involved with both a retail sportsbook and an online sportsbook app.
+Now that Maryland has legal sports betting, Horsehoe Baltimore boasts a retail sportsbook and will be involved with an online sportsbook app.

 With a great location, giant gaming floor, poker room, and soon a sportsbook, there are plenty of things to like about Horseshoe Baltimore.
 Let’s run down exactly what the property offers and what it has in store for sports betting.